skashish/plymouth_theme/README.md

 <b>**Show your name(or anything else) instead of Ubuntu Logo when your linux machine boots.**</b><br>
+Works on Debian/Ubuntu and their derivatives.<br>
+Tested on Ubuntu 17.10

 Run `install.sh` to install this theme.<br>